2. MPSD HPC system#

 Users are strongly advised to use the environment variables.
 They help ensure you are not pointing to incorrect or stale versions of the libraries used by outdated modules

-When loading modules (or complete toolchains) using the module command, the MPSD HPC system also populates a variable LIBRARY_PATH, which the compiler will use as an argument for -L if the variable exists.
-We can thus omit the -L in the call:
+When loading modules using the module command, the MPSD HPC system also populates a variable LIBRARY_PATH, which the compiler will use as an argument for -L if the variable exists, and the variable LDFLAGS, which will be used by the linker for -rpath.
+We can thus omit the -L and the -Wl,-rpath in ihe call:

 We can use the ldd command to check which libraries the dynamic linker identifies: